by Tony Vidler

 Leverage or exponential market share growth can then be created, and that is the latent opportunity that many practices never fully realise.
 This combination of your marketing and positioning, together with your customer engagement processes and the prospecting systems you have developed for creating new clients is what uncovers the opportunities to do more client work and drive more revenue.

 Growing a valuable professional services business requires strategic focus upon each of these areas.
 Collectively they will determine ultimately what the business will achieve.
+So when it comes to business planning, consider breaking your thinking and planning down into the 3 core areas for business development to begin with, rather than the conventional focus on opportunity alone.

 You might also be interested in this related article: